 1. Landing Page/Cities

-The prototype begins with a landing page to help the user navigate.
-On the page there is a map with a list of city names for user to browse all the cities national Users can select one city to review, by choosing the city’s name either on the side bar or on the map directly.
+The prototype begins with a landing page to help the user navigate the dashboard.
+On the page there is a map with a list of city names for the user to browse all the current Canadian cities at a national level.
+Users can select one city to review, by choosing the city’s name either on the side bar or on the map directly.